Connersville, Indiana: Decline from 1960s onward

-Due to high cost of local union labor and economies of scale elsewhere, most industry departed in the 1980s and 1990s.
-Connersville union labor is down from a high of 10,000 to about 600 workers in 2012.
-Connersville’s role in automobile manufacturing ceased when the Visteon factory shut down in 2007.
-Part of the decline may be logistical – with the construction of the interstate highway system in the 1950s, Connersville found itself not directly in line with routes between major cities: I-70 from Indianapolis to Columbus, I-74 from Indianapolis to Cincinnati, and U.S. 40 from Indianapolis to Richmond, none intersecting Connersville.
-The former Roots Blower/Dresser Industries, now GE Energy, remains, but with a skeleton staff of fewer than 100 full-time employees.
-Stant also remains with a little over 200 employees.
+The 1980s were the beginning of the end for Connersville automotive manufacturing, which had been on the wane for more than a decade.
+Due to the high cost of local union labor and economies of scale elsewhere, most industry departed in the 1980s and 1990s.
+Connersville union labor decreased from a high of 10,000 to about 600 workers in 2012.
+Connersville's role in automobile manufacturing ceased when the Visteon factory shut down in 2007.
+Part of the decline may be logistical – with the construction of the interstate highway system in the 1950s, Connersville found itself not directly in line with routes between major cities: Interstate 70 from Indianapolis to Columbus, Ohio, Interstate 74 from Indianapolis to Cincinnati, and U.S. Route 40 from Indianapolis to Richmond, none intersecting Connersville.
+The former Roots Blower/Dresser Industries, now Ingersoll Rand, retains approximately 200 full-time employees.
+Stant also remains with a nearly 300 employees.
 There are still some furniture making, machine shops, and other local manufacturing establishments.

 In March 2014, the city declared a fiscal emergency when revenue fell short of expenses, and the city nearly fell into bankruptcy.

+In 2023, Nova Circular Solutions announced a $200 million investment into the former Visteon plant to create the first of its kind plastic film recycling center.
+It is expected to employ close to 200 people by 2026.

+Geography

+Connersville is oriented roughly north–south.
+The center of town is roughly Central Avenue and 5th Street in the southern portion.